 What does it support?

-CERV funds actions:
+CERV funds activities:

 - promoting non-discrimination and gender equality, the rights of the child, European remembrance and citizens’ engagement, as well as combat racism and gender-based violence